SRohitKumarHP/Week_7/README.md

 <img width="1511" height="690" alt="image" src="https://github.com/user-attachments/assets/6924a97e-b1a1-466f-b985-7a244ac62836" />

-  8. Download Anaconda into your PC.
-Download the suitable one which supports to your operating system.
+  8. Download Anaconda onto your PC.
+Download the suitable one that supports your operating system.
-  9.
+  9. Steps in Anaconda Prompt Window:
+    1. Search for Anaconda Prompt on your PC
+    2. In the Anaconda Prompt, create an environment by running the command:
+     > create --name yolo_env1 python=3.12
+    3. Then activate the environment and follow the commands:
+     > conda activate yolo_env1
+    4. In the Anaconda prompt window, set the path where the my_model folder is available.
+    5. After setting the correct path, install the library
+     > pip install ultralytics
+    6. Use this link https://pytorch.org/get-started/locally/ for video nvidia GPU.
+Run this command:
+     > pip3 install --upgrade torch torchvision --index-url https://download.pytorch.org/whl/cu132
+    7. Then run the command:
+     > python yolo_segment.py --model=metal_defect.pt --source=<file_name>
+    8. You can keep any <file_name> as per the provided above images and video file.
+     To run the live video for detection run the command as:
+     > python yolo_segment.py --model=metal_defect.pt --source=usb0